 There are three map layers available to all members:

-Photos - Displays geotagged photos across the trail map so you can view the trail.
+Photos - Displays geotagged photos on the map so you can see what to expect on the trail.

 Waypoints - Displays geotagged waypoints across the trail map so you can find landmarks, attractions, junctions, trailheads, etc.